doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 A context-aware chatbot demo for e-commerce that "sees" what the user is viewing through DOM snapshot injection.
 Built with React, Node.js, Python, and Microsoft Foundry.

+> ⚠️ **Note**: This is a demo/proof-of-concept project.
+There may be bugs, issues, or areas for improvement. **Feedback, pull requests, and contributions of any kind are highly appreciated!** Feel free to open issues or submit PRs.

 ## 🎯 Overview

 This project demonstrates a shoe e-commerce website where an AI chatbot assistant can:
 - See which products are currently visible on the user's screen
-- **Distinguish between visible products and those below the fold** (requiring scrolling)
+- **Track products in three visibility zones**: visible, above the fold (scrolled past), and below the fold (not yet visible)
-- Guide users to scroll when matching products are further down the page
+- Guide users to scroll up or down when matching products are outside the visible area
 - Provide personalized recommendations based on user preferences (B2B/B2C, category filters)
 - Answer questions about visible products using context from DOM snapshots
 - Maintain conversation history and user preferences